DAMEDIC/fhir-toolbox-go/README.md

 # fhir-toolbox-go

+> HL7®, and FHIR® are the registered trademarks of Health Level Seven International.
+> The use of these trademarks does not constitute an endorsement by HL7®.
+> This project is not affiliated with HL7® in any way.

-This project provides a set of packages for building FHIR services in Go.
+This project provides a set of packages for working with the HL7® FHIR® standard in Go.
+You only need to implement some interfaces and get a REST implementation out-of-the box.

-This includes model types and interfaces modeling capabilities that you can use to build custom FHIR servers.
+This includes model types and interfaces modeling capabilities that you can use to build custom FHIR® servers.

 > While used in production at DAMEDIC, this project is still in its early days
 > and the feature set is quite limit.